Fruit Salad for Kids

 Here are some ingredient swap suggestions!

-• Instead of frozen mango and pineapple, you can use their fresh counterparts or swap in almost any fruit you're willing to slice up!
+- Instead of cantaloupe, try another melon such as honeydew or watermelon. - Instead of frozen mango and pineapple, you can use their fresh counterparts or swap in almost any fruit you're willing to slice up!
 There are a few fruits that might be…well, tricky and these include: bananas and apples because they'll oxidize aka get brown quite rapidly.
 Passion fruit would be lovely but it's not a fruit that will "hold up".
-We also think
+We also think:

 In addition to these swaps, we also like to sometimes squeeze some fresh lime juice into the salad or chop up some mint when it's summer and growing in our gardens!